-Tom Brady has seven Super Bowl titles to his name, more than any NFL franchise, but he also has eight playoff defeats on his record; watch Brady and the Tampa Bay Buccaneers host the Philadelphia Eagles on Super Wild Card Weekend, live on Sky Sports NFL from 6pm on Sunday
+Tom Brady has seven Super Bowl titles to his name, more than any NFL franchise, but he also has eight playoff defeats on his record; watch Brady and the Tampa Bay Buccaneers host the Los Angeles Rams in the divisional round of the NFL playoffs, live on Sky Sports NFL from 8pm on Sunday

 Tom Brady is unquestionably, undoubtedly the GOAT in the National Football League.
 Arguably, he's the greatest of all time in American sports.

-Brady has seven Super Bowl titles to his name, more than any NFL franchise, let alone any single player, and the 44-year-old is getting set this weekend for a staggering 19th trip to the postseason since being taken in the sixth round of the 2000 NFL Draft.
+Brady has seven Super Bowl titles to his name, more than any NFL franchise, let alone any single player, and the 44-year-old is enjoying a staggering 19th trip to the postseason since being taken in the sixth round of the 2000 NFL Draft.